13 Lakes

-13 Lakes is a 2004 American independent non-narrative experimental film by independent filmmaker James Benning.
+13 Lakes is a 2004 American experimental film by independent filmmaker James Benning.
 Consisting of 13 ten-minute-long static shots of different lakes in the United States, 13 Lakes is an instance of slow cinema, placing emphasis on introspection and contemplation.
 Shot on 16 mm film, 13 Lakes had its world premiere at the Vienna International Film Festival on October 20, 2004.
 Due to the experimental nature of the film, it did not receive a theatrical release, but has been distributed by Canyon Cinema.
 13 Lakes received positive reviews, with particular praise directed towards its ambience, cinematography and Benning's direction.
 In 2014, it was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.

 Overview

 13 Lakes consists of 13 ten-minute-long static shots of different lakes in the United States.
 The surface of the lakes bisect the skyline.
 Each transition to a new shot is separated by several seconds of darkness.
 In order of appearance, the lakes featured are Jackson Lake in Wyoming; Moosehead Lake, Maine; the Salton Sea, California; Lake Superior, Minnesota; Lake Winnebago, Wisconsin; Lake Okeechobee, Florida; Red Lake, Minnesota; Lake Pontchartrain, Louisiana; the Great Salt Lake, Utah; Lake Iliamna, Alaska; Lake Powell in both Utah and Arizona; Crater Lake, Oregon; and Oneida Lake, New York.